HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 backup cloud storage

-Backups should be made at least daily and mirrored in the cloud or an offsite server.
-Backups should be overseen by an IT support and IT security professional.
+Backups should be made daily and mirrored in the cloud or an offsite server.
+An IT support and IT security professional should oversee backups.

 1. Stuart Cooke – Marketing Manager at Evalian